Welcome to the Gallery!

 the Parish Church.

-At the Parish Church of St Peter and St Paul, Buckingham, on Thursday 30th January, the clock hands were set to show 12 o’clock, to help to recognise that it’s not operating.
+At Buckingham Parish Church, on Thursday 30th January, the clock hands were set to show 12 o’clock, to help to recognise that it’s not operating.
 Just as churches seek to bring new life to those who attend, it is time (!) to bring new life to an ageing clock.

 Since the clock was a new installation as far back as 1807, it was indeed high time.
 Though designed to ring the quarters all through the day, this one sadly hasn’t been heard for over 25 years.
 Mercifully for local residents, the chimes can be (and will be) silenced during the night.